wavebeem/bread-n-butter/docs/index.md

 ## Usage

-If you are using ES modules:
+If you are using ES modules through TypeScript/webpack and npm:

 ```js
 import * as bnb from "bread-n-butter";